Personalization of Large Language Models: A Survey: Taxonomy of Evaluation Metrics for Personalized LLMs

 LLMs are increasingly being used as evaluators to reduce the reliance on human labor.
-For example, MT-bench and Chatbot Arena~\citep{zheng2023judging} strong LLMs as judges to evaluate these models on open-ended questions.
+For example, MT-bench and Chatbot Arena~\citep{zheng2023judging} use strong LLMs as judges to evaluate these models on open-ended questions.
 However, questions remain about how reliably LLMs can serve as evaluators. \citet{chiang2023can} first defined \textit{LLM evaluation} as the process of feeding LLMs the same instructions and questions given to human evaluators and obtaining answers directly from LLMs.
 Judge-Bench~\citep{bavaresco2024llms} provides an empirical study comparing LLM evaluation scores with human judgments, concluding that LLMs are not yet ready to fully replace human judges in NLP tasks due to high variance in their evaluation performance.
 EvalGen~\citep{shankar2024validates} incorporates human preferences by allowing users to grade LLM-generated prompts and code.
 This approach iteratively refines evaluation criteria based on user feedback, helping to validate the quality of generated content.
-In the specific case of code generation, the pass rate metric is often used for self-evaluation.
 In the context of personalization, to the best of our knowledge, there is still a lack of an LLM-as-a-judge framework specifically designed to systematically evaluate personalization applications.
-Developing such a framework could be a promising direction for future research.
+Developing such a framework or constructing robust reward models that accurately capture diverse user preferences could be a promising direction for future research.
 Additionally, human evaluation remains indispensable in this area.
 Methods like human preference judgments and pairwise comparisons are commonly used to assess the alignment between generated content and user-specific requirements.
 While LLMs can assist in the evaluation or annotation process~\citep{li-etal-2023-coannotating}, human evaluation remains essential for ensuring that personalized outputs truly meet user expectations, despite its practical cost.